 CHAI HOPED housing program offers affordable, quality housing for adults diagnosed with a mental disorder.
 The CHAI HOPED program enables low-income individuals to live independent, self-sufficient lives in single-gender shared houses.
-CHAI currently owns five houses with 16 residents, with a sixth house for four residents opening in November 2018.
-The CHAI HOPED houses are managed by our partner, Edgewood Management.
+CHAI currently owns six houses with 20 residents.

 Affordable family housing in the community is critical to provide workforce residents access to housing and neighborhood amenities.
-In FY14, CHAI purchased Fallstaff Apartment, a 13-unit market rate community.
+In FY16, CHAI purchased Fallstaff Apartments, a 13-unit market-rate community.
 CHAI developed the property into CHAI Fallstaff Apartments, a 16-unit Affordable Family Housing Community that primarily serves residents with incomes at, or below, 60% of area median income.
 Four of the 16 units are for residents with disabilities with incomes at, or below, 30% of area median income.
 Three commercial units were converted into apartments, two of which are ADA compliant.

-CHAI is able to tap large amounts of government subsidies and grant funds to achieve this goal.
+CHAI obtains government subsidies and grant funds to achieve this goal.
 The efficient management of our housing also brings revenue to CHAI that can help pay for other community services.

-CHAI currently oversees the management of 16 senior housing projects comprising 1,639 units, 1 affordable family project with 16 units, and 3 homes for people with disabilities housing 10 residents.
+CHAI currently oversees the management of 16 senior housing projects comprising 1,639 units, 1 affordable family project with 16 units, and 6 homes for people with chronic mental illness housing 20 residents.

 CHAI has developed Harry & Jeanette Weinberg Senior Living communities to provide safe, secure, and service-enriched affordable housing for low-income older adults.
-This house promotes a social and community-oriented environment for seniors who are able to live independently.
+These communities promotes a social and community-oriented environment for seniors who are able to live independently.
 CHAI is one of the premier developers of such housing in Maryland.
 Since 1994, CHAI, as a developer, has completed a total of 1,639 units 16 buildings.

 The following eight projects are Independent Living Units that were financed primarily through the HUD-202 program and receive rental subsidy under Project Rental Assistance Contracts: